danlopez/danlopez/content/about-me.md

 ### Login.gov - Director of Engineering

 As the Director of Login.gov, the US government's digital identity and single sign on platform, I led an amazing team of public servants dedicated to providing secure and accessible digital identity solutions for millions of users.
-I was hired was to stabilize and scale the organization during a challenging period marked by a major inspector general report.
+I was hired to stabilize and scale the organization during a challenging period marked by a major inspector general report.
 This involved managing media relations, congressional outreach, navigating complex organizational dynamics at the same time as shipping key product enhancements and growing the team.

 - **Product Improvements**: Launched in-person proofing services at over 18,000 USPS locations and established a 24/7 call center, significantly enhancing user support and service delivery.
 - **Responsible AI**: Oversaw the implementation of facial recognition technology with a strong emphasis on ethical considerations and responsible AI practices.